The First Fruits Offering and The Wave Sheaf

 The city of Yericho was located in a valley, or plains (known today as the Jordan Valley), near the western banks of the Yarden River, within a days' walk of Mt.
 Jabal al-Quarantal (where Rachav sent the spies).

 Gilgal, the place where Yisra'el encamped after crossing the Yarden, was located on the eastern border of Yericho.

 ~The Book of Joshua~

-Since it was the first harvest of the spring, barley is the grain associated with the Feast of Unleavened Bread, and the Wave Sheaf and the First Fruits Offerings.
-It was tied in sheaves and brought to the priest to be 'waved' before Yahuah as the First Fruit of the Spring harvest.
+Since it was the first harvest of the spring, barley is the grain associated with the Feast of Unleavened Bread, the Wave Sheaf, and the First Fruits Offerings.
+It was tied in sheaves and brought to the High Priest to be 'waved' before Yahuah as the First Fruit of the Spring harvest.
 The commandment was that this be done before any of the barley harvest was eaten.
 It is an ordinance throughout our generations.

 'And Yahuah spoke unto Mosheh, saying, Speak unto the children of Yisra'el, and say unto them, When you

 are come into the land which I give unto you, and shall reap the harvest thereof, then shall you bring